violetwee/Blockchain-Capstone-master/README.md

 - Zokrates v0.4.10: https://github.com/Zokrates/ZoKrates/releases/tag/0.4.10

 On MacOSX, download and unzip zokrates-0.4.10-i686-apple-darwin.tar.gz.
-The run the following from the directory:
+Then run the following from the directory:

 ```sh
 zokrates compile -i <path to square.code>